hiagosilverio/redbath/README.md

 The prompt command will run the redbath script **helloWorld.bat**

 CLI functions are in development.. doesn't not include at all in this version

+In 0.1.9 doesn't support custom scripts at CLI.

 ### Prerequisites